devanshkmishra/Sentiment-Analysis-Trader/README.md

 ## Results

 This graph shows the performance of the sentiment analysis based strategy compared to the SPY benchmark from 1 Jan 2020 to 1 April 2024.
 It can be seen that it performed much better than the benchmark until February 2022, but then it started falling due to some bad trades.
+You can see the entire results from this trading period in the logs folder uploaded to this repo.
 ![Result](https://i.imgur.com/9EZZhDR.png)

 The primary purpose of this project was to try out an application of PEFT fine-tuned Llama 2 model, rather than trying to beat the index.
 Hence I did not explore ways to make this result better.